Title

 (1) Advise on comprehensive plan updates and implementation and long-range planning efforts.

-(3) Review and consult on major transportation system projects and investments.
+(3) Provide input on major transportation system projects and investments.

 (5) Make recommendations for future consideration of study areas, grant opportunities, and priority setting.